microsoft/FluidFramework/packages/dds/tree/docs/storage/compatibility.md

 ### Configuration-specific Upgrade Tests

-The persisted configuration store tests and its integration tests into SharedTree will verify that the scheme for upgrading configuration generally works correctly, but they can't generically exercise logic specific to some particular format change.
+The persisted configuration store tests and its integration tests into SharedTree will verify that the scheme for upgrading configuration works correctly, but they can't generically exercise logic specific to some particular format change.
 Any format change which is more involved than an encoding change should have some targeted tests which verify interesting aspects of the upgrade process work correctly.
 For example, legacy SharedTree's introduction of IdCompressor involved [testing the upgrade process](../../../../../experimental/dds/tree/src/test/utilities/SharedTreeVersioningTests.ts) and specifically the synchronization point logic (see 'generates unique IDs after upgrading from 0.0.2').

 These tests should cover logic invoked as part of `onProtocolChange` and `reSubmitPendingOps`.

+Fuzz tests specifically targetting that upgrade logic should also be added.

 ### Snapshot Tests